Buy-to-let profits suffering? Our landlords tax resource should help!

 If falling profits isn’t bad enough, the cost of expanding and managing our portfolios has also risen.

-In 2016, those purchasing buy-to-let properties were slapped with a 3% hike in Stamp Duty Land Tax, potentially adding tens of thousands of pounds to the cost of buying a property.
+Since 2016, those purchasing buy-to-let properties have been subject to a 3% hike in Stamp Duty Land Tax, adding tens of thousands of pounds to the cost of buying a buy to let property.

 And then the government decided that almost all of the fees involved in setting up a new tenancy should be borne by us landlords and not by our tenants.

 These pressures have caused many landlords to reassess their position.
 Many have come to us for advice, asking questions like:

 - Is there a more tax efficient way to hold my properties or buy new properties?

 - Are there ways I can reduce my tax bill?

 - Can I drop into a lower tax band if I increase my pension contributions?